M. I. Shanavas

 M. I. Shanavas (22 September 1951 – 21 November 2018) was an Indian politician.
 He was the working president of the Kerala Pradesh Congress Committee and a Member of Parliament of the 16th Lok Sabha of India.

 Biography

-M. I. Shanavas represented the Wayanad constituency and was a member of the Indian National Congress.
+Mohammed Ibrahim Shanavas represented the Wayanad constituency and was a member of the Indian National Congress.
 He was a member of the Kerala Pradesh Congress Committee since 1983.
 He won the 2009 Lok Sabha election from Wayanad.

 Death

 Shanavas died on 21 November 2018 in Chennai, following complications from a liver transplant.